awnist/xcson/README.md

 ## Example

-Let's say you need to create a huge ugly JSON schema:
+Let's say you need to create a huge, ugly JSON schema:

 **schema.json**